 Scott A. Taub is a Managing Director of Financial Reporting Advisors, LLC (FRA).
 Based in Chicago, Illinois, FRA provides consulting services related to accounting and SEC reporting.
 FRA specializes in applying generally accepted accounting principles to complex business transactions, offering clients an unbiased assessment of the accounting literature as applied to their situation.
-Mr. Taub has been a member of many professional committees including the FASB’s Valuation Resource Group, the IFRS Interpretations Committee (IFRIC) and the FASB/IASB Joint Transition Resource Group for Revenue Recognition.
+FRA also provides litigation support and expert services, and FRA’s partners participate in activities to improve financial reporting and the capital markets.

-Mr. Taub spent 6 ½ years as a Professional Accounting Fellow, Deputy Chief Accountant, and Acting Chief Accountant at the Securities and Exchange Commission (SEC).
-He played a key role in the implementation of the Sarbanes-Oxley Act, and was responsible for the day-to-day operations of the Office of the Chief Accountant, including resolution of accounting and auditing practice issues, rulemaking, oversight of private sector standard-setting efforts, and regulation of auditors.
+From September 2002 through January 2007, Mr. Taub was a Deputy Chief Accountant at the Securities and Exchange Commission (SEC).
+He twice served as Acting Chief Accountant for a total of 14 months.
+He played a key role in the SEC’s implementation of the accounting reforms under the landmark Sarbanes-Oxley Act, and was responsible for the day-to-day operations of the Office of the Chief Accountant, including resolution of accounting and auditing practice issues, rulemaking, oversight of private sector standard-setting efforts, and regulation of auditors.